mrbusche/backseatfan.com/_posts/2010-07-21-brett-favre-interview-with-usa-today.md

   </p>

   <p>
-    <strong> </strong>Favre had no comment because well&#8230; He is a drama queen, and Bus Cook was probably acting for the reporter.
+    <strong> </strong>Favre had no comment because well?
+He is a drama queen, and Bus Cook was probably acting for the reporter.
 It was a pretty aww shucks interview from what I read in the highlights.
 I will read the entire Q&A this weekend to get the rest of it.
   </p>

   <p>